CoNLL 2024

 We do not restrict the topic of submissions to fall into this list.
 However, the submissions’ relevance to the conference’s focus on theoretically, cognitively and scientifically motivated approaches will play an important role in the review process.

-Please note that CoNLL 2023 is an in-person conference.
-We expect all accepted papers to be presented physically and presenting authors must register through EMNLP (workshop 1).
+Please submit via Open Review.
+CoNLL 2024 will accept ARR submission depending on the full review to be completed by Jul 1, 2024.
+Please note that CoNLL 2024 is an in-person conference.
+We expect all accepted papers to be presented physically and presenting authors must register through EMNLP (workshop).</p>

 Timeline

-• Camera ready papers due: Friday, October 20, 2023
+Camera ready papers due: Friday, October 11, 2024

 Venue